mdoege/IBM1620-Baseball/README.md

 #### GOTRAN

 GOTRAN is a FORTRAN-like interactive programming language for the IBM 1620.
-The user enters a program, starting with 6 spaces on each line (as in FORTRAN).
-After entering an "END" line, the machine halts.
+The user enters a program and then after a final "END" line, the machine halts.
 Starting the computer with "c" runs the GOTRAN program.
 GOTRAN features some extra commands not present in standard FORTRAN, such as PLOT.

 * C26-5594-1_IBM_1620_GOTRAN_Interpretive_Programming_System_1961.pdf: GOTRAN manual
 * gotran.simh: emulator script